Constitution of Italy: Political Relations (Articles 48–54)

-Article 48 of the Constitution recognises the right to vote of every citizen, male or female, at home or abroad, who has attained majority, that is eighteen years of age (art.
-2 civil code, amended by L. 39/1975).
+Article 48 of the Constitution recognises the right to vote of every citizen, male or female, at home or abroad, who has attained majority, that is eighteen years of age.
 Voting is also considered a civic duty and the law must guarantee that every citizen is able to fulfill this right, establishing among other things, in 2000, overseas constituencies represented in the Parliament.
 The right to vote cannot be restricted except for civil incapacity, irrevocable penal sentences or in cases of moral unworthiness as laid down by the law.

 Political parties may be freely established and petitions to Parliament by private citizens are recognised in order to promote the democratic process and express the needs of the people.
 Any citizen, male or female, at home or abroad, is eligible for public office on the conditions established by law.
 To this end, the Republic adopts specific measures to promote equal opportunities between men and women, and for Italians not resident in the territory of the Republic.
 Every elected official is entitled to the time needed to perform that function and to retain a previously held job.

-Article 52 states that the defence of the homeland (Patria) is mandatory and the "sacred duty for every citizen".
+Article 52 states that the defence of the homeland is mandatory and the "sacred duty for every citizen".
 It also stipulates that national service is performed within the limits and in the manner set by law.
 Since 2003, Italy has no more conscription, even though it can be reinstated if required.
 The fulfilment of which cannot prejudice a citizen's employment, nor the exercise of political rights.
 Particular mention is given to the democratic spirit of the Republic as the basis for the regulation of the armed forces.

 The Constitution establishes a progressive form of taxation, which requires every citizen to contribute to public expenditure in accordance with their capability.
 Also, Article 54 states that every citizen has the duty to be loyal to the Republic and to uphold its Constitution and laws.
 Elected officials have the duty to fulfil their functions with discipline and honour, taking an oath to that effect in those cases established by law.